rajesharora27/dap/docs/CONTEXT.md

 - **Multi-tag Filtering**: Users can filter task lists by one or more tags using OR logic.
 - **Theme Integration**: Tags use standardized colors from the MUI theme palette.
 - **Future-Proof Sync**: A generic field-copying mechanism ensures that any new task fields added in the future are automatically synchronized.

+### 10. Scoped Task Locking
+The task locking system protects master task metadata in Product and Solution modeling views while maintaining flexibility for customer adoption plans.
+- **Product/Solution Scoping**: Locking is exclusively applied to the source modeling views to prevent accidental changes to shared task definitions (names, weights, descriptions).
+- **Flexible Customer Plans**: Adoption plans in the Customer view are always unlocked, allowing CSS and customers to update statuses and sync data freely.
+- **Visual Indicators**: Clear Lock/LockOpen icons in the modeling toolbar communicate the current protection state.

 ### 9. Advanced Features
 - Drag-and-drop task reordering